Lansoweb/LosApiClient/README.md

 ### Configuration
 You need to configure at least the Api URI.

+If using a framework that implements `container-interopt`, you can use the following configuration:

 Copy the los-api-client.global.php.dist from this module to your application's config folder and make the necessary changes.